-- The MME may provide to the UE a S&F Wait Timer, a S&F Monitoring List or both when accepting or rejecting a NAS procedure.
+- The MME may provide to the UE a S&F Wait Timer, a S&F Monitoring List or both when accepting a NAS procedure or rejecting a NAS procedure with S&F reject cause.

-NOTE 4: How the MME determines the S&F Wait Timer and S&F Monitoring List is up to MME implementation, e.g. based on feeder link (un)availability period, service link (un)availability period, UE power saving requirements, Communication Pattern parameters, UE location, UE mobility, etc.
+NOTE 4: How the MME determines the S&F Wait Timer and S&F Monitoring List is up to MME implementation, e.g. based on feeder link (un)availability period, service link (un)availability period, UE power saving requirements, Communication Pattern parameters, UE location, UE mobility, time to synchronize the UE context between on-board and ground CN entities, etc.

+- If the UE receives the S&F Wait Timer in Attach Accept or Service Accept or TAU Accept from an S&F satellite, the UE can continue or attempt any NAS procedures with the same satellite.
+As long as the S&F Wait Timer is running, the UE shall not attempt within the TAI list to access any other S&F satellite including satellite in S&F Monitoring list in the same PLMN.

+- If the UE receives the S&F Wait Timer along with S&F reject cause code in Attach Reject or Service Reject or TAU Reject from an S&F satellite, the UE shall start the S&F Wait Timer immediately and shall not (re)attempt any NAS procedures with the same S&F satellite or any other S&F satellite in the same PLMN as long as the S&F Wait Timer is running.

 - When the S&F Wait Timer expires, the UE may perform a NAS procedure, which can be a subsequent NAS procedure or a reattempt of a NAS procedure previously rejected with a S&F reject cause.

 NOTE 5: When the S&F Wait Timer is running, the power consumption optimization behaviours, if any, are left for UE implementation e.g. whether to listen to paging or deactivate its Access Stratum functions.
 The S&F Monitoring List includes satellite(s) which belong to the same PLMN and indicates the satellite(s) that the UE may (re)attempt NAS procedures or receive MT data from.